-We believe our Spongilla technology platform will enable us to develop and formulate singular and combination products that target topical delivery of chemical compounds into the dermis for maximum treatment effect for a variety of indications.
-One mechanism of our technology is its mechanical ability to allow for the intradermal delivery of a variety of large and small molecules to a targeted treatment site, through topical application.
-In addition to this mechanical component, the technology also utilizes multiple naturally occurring chemical compounds which we believe have demonstrated in-vitro anti-microbial, and anti-inflammatory properties.
-We believe the combination of these mechanical and chemical components can make our platform extremely versatile for the treatment of a wide variety of medical and aesthetic skin conditions and diseases, including psoriasis.
+We believe our Spongilla technology platform will enable us to develop and formulate singular and combination products that are able to target topical delivery of chemical compounds into the dermis for maximum treatment effect for a variety of inflammatory skin diseases.
+One mechanism of our technology is its mechanical ability to allow for the intradermal delivery of a variety of large and small molecules through microchannels to a targeted treatment site via topical application.
+In addition to its mechanical components, the Spongilla technology also utilizes multiple naturally occurring chemical compounds that we believe have demonstrated in-vitro anti-microbial, and anti-inflammatory properties.
+We believe the combination of these mechanical and chemical components make our platform versatile for the treatment of a wide variety of medical and aesthetic skin conditions and diseases.

 We have a limited operating history.
-Since our inception, our operations have focused on developing DMT310, organizing and staffing our company, raising capital, establishing our supply chain and manufacturing processes, further characterizing the multiple mechanisms of action of DMT310, building an intellectual property portfolio and conducting non-clinical and clinical trials.
-We do not have any product candidates approved for sale and have not generated any revenue from product sales.
+Since our inception, our operations have focused on developing DMT310 and DMT410, organizing and staffing our company, raising capital, establishing our supply chain and manufacturing processes, further characterizing the multiple mechanisms of action of our Spongilla technology, building an intellectual property portfolio, and conducting non-clinical and clinical trials.
+We do not have any product candidates approved for marketing and have not generated any revenue from product sales.
 We have funded our operations primarily through the sale of our equity securities and debt securities.
-Since inception, we have raised an aggregate of approximately \$29.4 million of gross proceeds from the sale of preferred units and the Notes.
+Since inception, we have raised an aggregate of approximately \$48 million of gross proceeds from the sale of our debt and equity securities, including the securities sold in our IPO.

 We have not generated any revenue to date and have incurred significant operating losses.
 Our net loss was \$4.7 million and \$3.2 million for the years ended December 31, 2019 and 2020, respectively, and as of December 31, 2020, we had an accumulated deficit of \$28.1 million.
-We incurred a net loss of \$2.3 million for the three months ended March 31, 2021 and had an accumulated deficit of approximately \$30.4 million as of March 31, 2021.
+We incurred a net loss of \$5.3 million and \$2.8 million for the nine months ended September 30, 2021 and 2020, respectively, and had an accumulated deficit of approximately \$33.4 million as of September 30, 2021.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- complete development of DMT310 for the treatment of acne, including non-clinical studies and Phase 3 clinical trials; - prepare and file for regulatory approval of DMT310 for the treatment of moderate to severe acne; - continue development of DMT310 for the treatment of rosacea, including a Phase 2 clinical trial and Phase 3 clinical trials; - continue development of DMT310 for the treatment of psoriasis, including a Phase 2 clinical trial and Phase 3 clinical trials; - complete the ongoing Phase 1b POC of DMT410 for the treatment of multiple aesthetic conditions; - prepare for commercialization of DMT310, if approved, including the hiring of sales and marketing personnel; - begin to manufacture our product candidates for Phase 2 and Phase 3 trials and commercial sale; - hire additional research and development and selling, general and administrative personnel; - · maintain, expand and protect our intellectual property portfolio; and - · incur additional costs associated with operating as a public company following the completion of this offering.
+- complete development of DMT310 for the treatment of acne, including non-clinical studies and Phase 3 clinical trials; - prepare and file for regulatory approval of DMT310 for the treatment of moderate to severe acne; - continue development of DMT310 for the treatment of rosacea, including a Phase 2 clinical trial and Phase 3 clinical trials; - continue development of DMT310 for the treatment of psoriasis, including a Phase 2 clinical trial and Phase 3 clinical trials; - · identify a botulinum toxin partner for DMT410 for the treatment of aesthetic and medical skin conditions; - prepare for commercialization of DMT310, if approved, including the hiring of sales and marketing personnel; - begin to manufacture our product candidates for Phase 2 and Phase 3 trials and commercial sale; - hire additional research and development and selling, general and administrative personnel; - maintain, expand and protect our intellectual property portfolio; and - · incur additional costs associated with operating as a public company following the completion of this offering.